The Egg Donation Process

 The Egg Donation Process Eight Simple Steps Towards Helping a Loving Family

 The following is a guide to help you understand what to expect during the egg donor process.
 Please also refer to Cycle Summary for an explanation of the medical process.
 The Egg Donor & Surrogacy Program in Los Angeles, CA, is committed to standing by you during the entire process.
 We will be there to guide and support you every step of the way.

 STEP ONE - Social Screening

-When your final egg donor application is completed and accepted, We will contact you within 48 hours to arrange a phone or an in person interview.
+When your final egg donor application is completed and accepted at our Los Angeles office, we will contact you within 48 hours to arrange a phone or an in person interview.
 We will enjoy getting to know you and hearing about your family and your life’s dreams and we will carefully explain the medical procedures.
 After this interview you will be asked to have your profile put on our password protected website and will likely be matched very soon with a loving couple.
 Supplying a number of diverse photographs of you and possibly your family members is a key factor to being matched.